jondelatorre/Employee/README.md

 1. Headers
     1. `Accept:application/json`
 1. Path Parameters
-    1. {employeeId}: Replace it with the actual employee id you want to retrieve, e.g.:1
+    1. `{employeeId}`: Replace it with the actual employee id you want to retrieve, e.g.:1

 #### Response
 The response body will have a single employee retrieved from the database in case it exists.
 If it doesn't exists it will return a 404 error.